glondu/belenios/doc/instructions-en.md

 During the election, a voter can visit the election page and vote as
 follows:

-- they enter their private `credential`
+- they enter their private `credential`.
+This step is done automatically if the `url` of the election received by the voter has been personalized with the `credential` of the voter (e.g. when the credentials are sent by the server).
 - they can then see the questions and select their candidates
 - their computer encrypts their choices
 (with a Javascript program) and prints a `smart ballot tracker` which is